netenglabs/bgperf2/README.md

 [Deploying BGP RIB Sharding and Update Threading](https://www.juniper.net/documentation/en_US/day-one-books/DO_BGPSharding.pdf) -- while informative it's weird to me that it's 2021 and getting mult-threaded performance requires a 40 page document.
 How am I not supposed to think that networking is two decades behind everybody else in software?
 (This isn't just a Juniper problem by any means)

-For multithreading, as mentioned above bgperf sets this up by default in nos_tempaltes/junos.j2
+For multithreading, as mentioned above bgperf2 sets this up by default in nos_tempaltes/junos.j2

 ``` bash
 processes {